Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/code/OdlNetconfConfigScript/README.md

-Script to configure Netconf servers in the OpenDaylight controller For usage please see README.docx
+Script to configure Netconf servers in the OpenDaylight controller.

+For usage please see README.docx